First, you copy, then understand, finally, you master. Once you master innovation inevitably happens.

 - Standardization is the first step to innovation

-Without the standard of a Rote-Copying method then Surface Understanding to Personal Mastery, innovation cannot take place.
-Because we have no standard to measure against and move forward and backward.
+Without the standard of a Rote-Copying method, then Surface Understanding to Personal Mastery, innovation cannot occur because we have no standard to measure against and move forward and backward.
 The lack of a standard makes it impossible to assess progress.

 Personal Mastery comes from friction between the standard and the actual performance.

-To develop innovation, you take new managers through these three phases in the same way that you would teach a person how to use a machine.
+To develop innovation, you take new managers through these three phases like you would teach a person how to use a machine.

 Delegation as an example

-- The person who is accountable for the output of the trainee manager teaches the trainee manager a step-by-step method of how to delegate and follow-up on delegation of tasks.
+- The person who is accountable for the output of the trainee manager teaches the trainee manager a step-by-step method of how to delegate and follow up on the delegation of tasks.
 This is a shared standard.
 The trainee manager copies this method step-by-step with the coaching of their manager.

 - Once the trainee manager has the basics, They delegate following the steps.
-They may vary slightly from the steps using their own words and interpretation, and they are still following the standardized system that was established by their manager.
-By following the standardized process, the trainee manager can receive coaching and feedback about his/her effectiveness in delegating tasks.
+They may vary slightly from the steps using their own words and interpretation, and they still follow the standardized system established by their manager.
+By following the standardized process, the trainee manager can receive coaching and feedback about their effectiveness in delegating tasks.

-- Now comes the possible variations only once understanding, coaching, and feedback plus metrics and solutions are found and transferred into skilled-knowledge.
-The manager may find the order of the standardized steps cumbersome and can now change them to better achieve the objectives.
+- The possible variations come only once understanding, coaching, feedback, metrics, and solutions are found and transferred into skilled knowledge.
+The manager may find the order of the standardized steps cumbersome and can now change them to achieve the objectives better.
 This still happens with coaching and feedback from their manager.
-The manager can evaluate effectiveness in a different category, because the time was taken to move beyond Rote and Surface Understanding, to develop improved processes.
+The manager can evaluate effectiveness in a different category because the time was taken to move beyond Rote and Surface Understanding to develop improved processes.

 Now Innovation Occurs